GustavoHBDuarte/health-insurance/README.md

 </table>

 <br>
 <p><font size="3">As expected fine tuning did not improve significantly model's performance.
-The following Cumulative Gain curve show us the benefits of using LighGBM model compared to a random baseline model.
+The following Cumulative Gain curve show us the benefits of using LightGBM model compared to a random baseline model.
 Adittionally, lift curve show us how better the machine learning model is in ranking interested customers depending on the percentage of sample compared to baseline model.</font>
 <br>